thundergnat/Raku-SDL2-applets/README.md

 Displays a simple frames-per-second calculation, updated every second.

 - Use Up / Down arrows to change the scroll speed.
-- Use Left / Right arroes to adjust the gap between the raster bars.
+- Use Left / Right arrows to adjust the gap between the raster bars.
 - Use Pg Up / Pg Dn to adjust raster bar height.
 - Use Z / X to change the angle of the raster bars.
 - Use Space bar to pause / resume scrolling.
 - Use Left Ctrl to toggle the scroll direction.
 - Press R to toggle Randomize on / off.
 - If Randomize is active, adjust the randomize delay with < / >
+- Press S to toggle Swaying on / off.
+- If Swaying is active, adjust the period with D / F
 - Press Q to exit.

 May pass in options at the command line to select desired parameters.
 Setting